MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 #### Should the email account be a functioning account, or can it be a dummy account?

-The email account need not be a functioning email account to send the emails.
-But, if replies are expected to be received on that email account, a mailbox must be configured for that email account.
+The email account need not be a functioning account to send emails.
+If replies are expected to be received on that email account, a mailbox must be configured.
 In most cases, the email address from which a customer sends survey emails are unmonitored email accounts and need not receive emails.

 #### How long does it take for the setup to complete?

 It may take up to 24 to 72 hours for the setup to complete.
-Once the Microsoft support confirms the domain is active, you can start sending survey invitations using the custom email.
+After the Microsoft support confirms the domain is active, you can start sending survey invitations using the custom email.

 ## See also